• Skip to primary navigation

 • Buko (or young coconut): It's the sweet, tender coconut meat from coconuts harvested before they mature.

-• Nata de coco (or coconut gel): It is chewy and sweet made from fermented coconut water and also used in Halo-Halo (Iced Shaved Dessert).
+• Nata de Coco (or coconut gel): It is chewy and sweet made from fermented coconut water and also used in Halo-Halo.
 You can also use kaong, a chewy fruit from sugar palm trees

 Frozen package of young coconut strips and a jar of nata de coco.